rbirac/imu_rep_draft/imu_rep_draft.rst

 * All data should be published by the driver as it is reported by the device.
 Any modifications to the data (e.g. filtering, transformations) should be delegated to a downstream consumer of the data [2]_ [3]_.

+  - The first exception to the above is if any data is reported inconsistently with the manufacturer's specified body frame for the device.
+In this case, the driver should transform as necessary to keep the reference frame consistent across all data sources.

-* The major exception to the above is if any data is reported left handed - it may be converted to right handed by the driver by inverting the `y` axis.
+  - The second exception to the above is if any data is reported left handed - it may be converted to right handed by the driver by inverting the `y` axis.

 * A prominent note should be made in the driver documentation regarding any internal data manipulation that does not comply with the device manufacturer's specification.